Skip to main content

 The inflation of home insurance rates in Canada

-According to March’s Consumer Price Index, the cost of home and mortgage insurance rates have increased by 8.6% when compared to the previous year.
+According to February’s Consumer Price Index, the cost of home and mortgage insurance rates have increased by 4.8% when compared to the previous year.
 Other shelter-related expenses that have a direct impact on the pricing of home insurance have also increased.
-The cost to replace a home shot up by 12.9% while the cost for home maintenance and repairs increased by 1.9%.
+For example, the cost of home maintenance and repairs increased by 1.4%.

 Expense